 A strategic licensing program can put the organization’s name in unexpected places for the average consumer.
 By creating brand alignment with a perfect product fit, the organization will gain a new opportunity to elicit curiosity.
-This curiosity will result in increased awareness and connection with the organization and its mission in ways that would likely not exist without licensing.
-If done well, the opportunity provides the long-term potential for the organization to connect with new donors, members, sponsors, partners, and volunteers.
+This curiosity will increase awareness and connection with the organization and its mission in ways that would likely not exist without licensing.
+If done well, the opportunity provides the organization’s long-term potential to connect with new donors, members, sponsors, partners, and volunteers.

 Enhanced Trademark Protection Capabilities

 Nonprofit organizations are typically charted to provide a social benefit to a cause or a group of people.
-In the course of delivering on their stated mission, their image (e.g., logo and community prominence, among other factors) often achieves a level of familiarity and visibility common to commercial organizations.
-This familiarity, however, can sometimes lead to the use of the organization’s marks, words, and phrases in ways that are inconsistent with it’s brand and mission focus.
+In delivering on their stated mission, their image (e.g., logo and community prominence, among other factors) often achieves a level of familiarity and visibility common to commercial organizations.
+However, this familiarity can sometimes lead to the use of the organization’s marks, words, and phrases in ways that are inconsistent with its brand and mission focus.
 Licensing provides a structured methodology for managing the organization’s intellectual property assets.

 The federal registration of trademarks and a license agreement can:

-- Define permissible use of the marks on products, with services, an in marketing;
+- Define permissible use of the marks on products, with services, and in marketing;

 - Frame the nature of mark use;